mindspore-ai/docs/docs/source_en/FAQ.md

 ## Network Models

-Q: Which framework models can be directly read by MindSpore?
-What formats are supported?
+Q: What framework models and formats can be directly read by MindSpore?
+Can the PTH Model Obtained Through Training in PyTorch Be Loaded to the MindSpore Framework for Use?

 A: MindSpore uses protocol buffers (protobuf) to store training parameters and cannot directly read framework models.
-If you want to use the .ckpt file trained by a framework, read the parameters and then call the save_checkpoint API of MindSpore to save the file as a .ckpt file that can be read by MindSpore.
+A model file stores parameters and their values.
+You can use APIs of other frameworks to read parameters, obtain the key-value pairs of parameters, and load the key-value pairs to MindSpore.
+If you want to use the .ckpt file trained by a framework, read the parameters and then call the `save_checkpoint` API of MindSpore to save the file as a .ckpt file that can be read by MindSpore.

 <br/>

 Q: How do I use models trained by MindSpore on Ascend 310?
+Can they be converted to models used by HiLens Kit?

-A: Ascend 310 supports the offline model (OM).
-Therefore, you need to export the Open Neural Network Exchange (ONNX) or Ascend intermediate representation (AIR) model and then convert it into OM supported by Ascend 310.
-For details, see [Multi-Platform Inference](https://www.mindspore.cn/tutorial/en/master/use/multi_platform_inference.html).
+A: Yes.
+HiLens Kit uses Ascend 310 as the inference core.
+Therefore, the two questions are essentially the same.
+Ascend 310 requires a dedicated OM model.
+Use MindSpore to export the ONNX or AIR model and convert it into an OM model supported by Ascend 310.
+For details, see [Multi-platform Inference](https://www.mindspore.cn/tutorial/en/master/use/multi_platform_inference.html).

 <br/>